Building a Better Body: Mind Over Matter

 Once your lifestyle change is a priority, you’ll not only be able to spot those distractions for what they are but deal with them accordingly and recover more easily when they occur.
 In fact, how you perceive and recover from those “missteps” can make the difference between success and something less.

 Even the most dedicated individual will slip up.
-Whether it’s sneaking potato chips at night, donuts at work, or nibbling a bit of chocolate to take the edge off a rough day, everybody cheats!
+Whether it’s sneaking potato chips at night, donuts at work, or nibbling on candy to take the edge off a rough day, everybody cheats!
 Even the most successful people have been there and done that.

 What separates those who continue to lose weight from those who give up is accepting that a lifestyle change is a process.
 It’s never about perfection.